lustre-labs/ssg/README.md

 A simple static site generator for [Lustre](https://github.com/lustre-labs/lustre) projects, written in pure Gleam. `lustre_ssg` will run on both Gleam's Erlang and JavaScript targets.
-If you're using the JavaScript target, `lustre_ssg` is tested tested to work on both Node.js and Deno!
+If you're using the JavaScript target, `lustre_ssg` is tested to work on both Node.js and Deno!

 ## What it is